johannaschmidle/Amazon-Cat-Couch/README.md

 - Canada has the highest customer satisfaction in terms of ratings (76% positive reviews).
 - The United States has the lowest customer satisfaction in terms of ratings (25% negative reviews).

+## Recommendations and Next Steps
+- Compare sentiment trends over time to see if customer satisfaction shifts with changes in the product or its marketing.
+- Investigate if there are any patterns in reviews based on the location, gender, or age of the reviewer.
+- Conduct a time series analysis to identify trends and seasonal patterns in reviews.
+- Predict future review trends based on historical data.

 ## Technologies
 - Python (Selenium, BeautifulSoup)
 - Excel